datacarpentry/python-ecology-lesson/episodes/03-data-types-and-format.md

 # Types of Data

 How information is stored in a
-DataFrame or a python object affects what we can do with it and the outputs of calculations as well.
+DataFrame or a Python object affects what we can do with it and the outputs of calculations as well.
 There are two main types of data that we're explore in this lesson: numeric and text data types.